 • papules - nodules on the surface of the skin without internal cavities;

-Causes of a rash on the body
+Causes of rash on the body

 • manifestation of an infectious disease that is caused by: